davidecarlier/3d-scene-creator/Readme.md

 Use `mass: 0` for static bodies, and `shape: "sphere"` for rolling objects.
-The underlying `CANNON.World` is exposed as `scene.physicsWorld` if you need to add constraints, custom materials, or collision events. `cannon-es` (MIT) is a dependency of the package and ships with it.
+The underlying `CANNON.World` is exposed as `scene.physicsWorld` if you need to add constraints, custom materials, or collision events.
+Because cannon-es is imported lazily, bundlers code-split it into its own chunk, so apps that never call `enablePhysics()` don't load it.

 ### Resource Cleanup